-(3) JAFCO's unique training of investment professionals
+(3) Unique training of investment professionals

 JAFCO has accumulated a wide range of experience over the years through its continuous hiring of new graduates, including its model for developing young workers into investment professionals as an example.
 Each young employee is assigned an instructor to support him or her until he or she becomes a full-fledged investment professional.
 After joining the Company as a new graduate, the employee undergoes basic training that combines practical programs.
 Thereafter, training is focused on on-the-job training, but off-the-job training on various topics is also provided at key points to increase proficiency.
 Instructors share the status of instructees in weekly meetings, and work to evolve the training system by identifying and resolving issues as needed and sharing training know-how.
 In addition, experienced investment professionals provide mentoring support to mid-career employees to promote their growth into stronger individuals and improve their performance.
-Furthermore, during the fiscal year ended March 2024, the Investment Division was given HRBP (human resource business partner) functions and has begun hirings based on the business strategy as well as efforts to enhance the system of training and evaluation.
+Furthermore, the Investment Division was given HRBP (human resource business partner) functions and is hirings based on the business strategy as well as efforts to enhance the system of training and evaluation.